 Low-paid, customer-facing workers tend to have the worst EX

 Pay is kind of a big deal; that’s a no-brainer.
 Easing financial burdens is the reason people get jobs in the first place.
 But while paying employees adequately does wonders to their output, it is not enough to make that job experience “worth it”.

-Take Publix for example.
-The Florida-based supermarket chain has long made its value proposition about three things: cleanliness, customer service, and employee relations.
-Check, check and check --with a caveat: part-timers.
+Take supermarket chains, for example.
+One specific chain has long made its value proposition about three things: cleanliness, customer service, and employee relations.
+Check, check and check –with a caveat: part-timers.